 Chris co-wrote, compiled and edited a family history book called Thanks for the Memories – the Serra Family Tree and Stories (2003).
 His family history book was well reviewed by Western Kentucky University, Library Special Collections; Connecticut Society of Genealogists; Writer’s Digest and author Denise Grayson.
 The history book currently sits on the shelves of numerous libraries across the country including: The New York City Public Library; The Jersey City Public Library; The Dallas Public Library; Family History Library in Salt Lake City and New England Historic Genealogical Society.
 He is currently working on the Obert Family Tree as well as the Blanchette and Fitzgerald Family Trees.

 Chris was a guest reviewer for the Time-Life Books’ “Voyage Through the Universe” a series of astronomy books.
+He was a three-time runner-up, for his short stories, for the Pocket Book series Star Trek – Strange New Worlds.
 Chris has written two articles for Numismatic News, a magazine devoted to coin collecting and has submitted many news stories and comments to local newspapers.

 Chris was a member of the Poetry Society of New Hampshire and The Greater Haverhill Poets.
 His poetry has appeared in Space and Time, The Silent Journey, Voices of Haverhill and The Poet’s Touchstone.
 He has written two poetry books: Reflections (2005) and The Visual Side (2005).
 His poetry books have been well received by Sid Ascher, newspaper columnist and radio personality; John F. Haines, editor of Handshake (The Newsletter of the Eight Hand Gang); Peter Magliocco, editor of ART:MAG; Writer’s Digest and authors Matthew M. Trusskey, Judith Larmay and Coralie Hughes Jensen.
 His poetry books have been added to the collections of local libraries and the Poetry Library, South Bank Centre, London.